Fixed Fee Probate Service provided by Lawyers

 - Where there are sums in a bank account or investment valued at over £10,000; and

 - Where are there life insurance policies that were not held in Trust.

 If you think a Grant of Probate may be required, then get in touch with us today and we are happy to give free initial advice on this.

 Why use a lawyer to obtain Probate?

-It is recommended that you use Probate Solicitors if you are dealing with the Estate of a loved one.
-As specialist Probate Lawyers, we are insured for the work we undertake and have experience of reducing the various risks involved in Probate.
+It is recommended that you use Probate Lawyers if you are dealing with the Estate of a loved one.
+Probate Lawyers are insured for their work and have experience of reducing the various risks involved in Probate.
 It is a little-known fact that Executors are personally liable for Probate and Estate Administration and, if a mistake is made, they are liable to pay the Estate for the loss out of their own pocket.